tomijerenko/tor-proxy-loadbalancer/README.md

 ### Notes
 You can restart tor-circuit containers within tor-loadbalancer container.
-This recreates a circuit with a new IP.
+This recreates the circuits with new IPs.